 The Pessimal Design

 2019 represented my first NaNoWriMo win, which you can read about in my blog.
-It began life as an attempt to use my three decades of experience in the software industry to make a techno-thriller novel that was 100% technically accurate and feasible.
-Sadly, that experience also led me to come up with half a dozen ludicrous and equially plausible ways to foil said techno-thriller, so I ended up mashing techno-thriller with business process manual and doing a comedy instead.
-It is now technically a "completely unrelated sequel" (orthequel?) to an unfinished book I started, and if I have my way, part of a series of books that aim to pick a couple of unrelated genres, mash them up, and try to make them funny.
+It began life as an attempt to use my three decades of experience in the software industry to thumb my nose at Hollywood in general by writing a techno-thriller that was 100% technically accurate and completely feasible.
+Sadly, I learned that my day job is a lot more boring than even I realized, so I ended up mashing techno-thriller with a business process manual, a few horror stories from my past, and doing it as a comedy instead.
+It is now technically a "completely unrelated sequel" (orthoquel?) to my unfinished 2018 NaNo novel and the first in what I hope is a series of books that mash up otherwise unrelated genres and try to make them funny.

 So here's the deal: I am posting the first three chapters of the "latest (not final) draft" free of charge.
-If you enjoy it, drop me a line, and I'll add you to a list to receive a copy of the final book and possibly some other goodies along the way.
-If you're a publisher and would like to see the outline of the rest of the novel as a prelude to publishing it, I can make that happen too.
+If you enjoy it, drop me a line, and I'll add you to a list to receive a copy of the finished work and possibly some other goodies along the way.
+If you're a publisher, potential alpha reader/editor, or wealthy patron and would like to see the outline or full manuscript, I can probably make that happen too.

 As a lowly contract programmer at one of the country's leading business software companies, Bob Chase, is at the bottom of the barrel.
 Heck, he doesn't even really know what the company's flagship product actually does.
 But, when he unwittingly gets assigned to look at some old code, sinister agents awaken after years of sleep to stop him from learning what skeletons live in the corporate closet.